pfenninglab/halLiftover-postprocessing/README.md

 * -sFile: bed file of the peak summits file specified in -qFile mapped to the target species using halLiftover
 	* Line format must be: ` chr_name    peak_start    peak_end    peak_name` (the output file from halLiftover should conform to this format)
+	* To obtain peak summits from a narrowPeak file, add the second column to the tenth column
 	* See "Preparing Histone Modification Data for HALPER" below for instructions for how to create the file for -sFile when using this program with histone modification ChIP-seq peaks or regions without peak summits
 	* Examples:
 ```